- Home

 How long do restrings take?

-For tennis and squash, our standard service included in all restring prices for tennis & squash is for racquets to be ready 72 hours after racquets have been received.
+Our standard drop & collect turnaround service included in all restring prices for tennis & squash is racquets ready within 3 days after drop off.

-We can also offer a 24 hour & same day service for tennis and squash.
+We also offer a 24 hour & same day drop & collect turnarounds for tennis and squash.
 The 24 hour service is an extra £5 per frame.
-The same day is an extra £10 per frame.
+The same-day service is an extra £10 per frame.

-We do not offer a 24 hour or same day stringing service for badminton.
+Due to this high turnover, we do not offer a 24 hour or same-day stringing service for this category.

 How much do restrings cost?